julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Write functional requirements that say what `a feature` `in a specific context` `allows or does not allow` `users with a certain role` `to do` `by doing what`.

+For example breaking down the YouTube UI into components might look like this:

+### Components of YouTube UI:
+1. **Header**: Contains the search bar, YouTube logo, and navigation links.
+2. **Sidebar**: Displays subscription channels, library, and trending videos.
+3. **Video Player**: Displays the selected video along with playback controls.
+4. **Comments Section**: Allows users to view and post comments.
+5. **Recommendation Section**: Displays recommended videos based on user activity.
+6. **Channel Information**: Shows details about the channel hosting the video.

+### Functional Requirements:

+1. **Header**:
+   - **Allows** all users to search for videos **by typing keywords** into the search bar.
+   - **Does not allow** unauthorized users to access creator studio settings.

+2. **Sidebar**:
+   - **Allows** logged-in users to access their subscription channels and manage playlists.
+   - **Does not allow** users without an account to view subscription content.

+3. **Video Player**:
+   - **Allows** all users to play, pause, and control the volume of the video being watched.
+   - **Does not allow** users to download the video directly from the player.

+4. **Comments Section**:
+   - **Allows** logged-in users to post comments and replies on the video.
+   - **Does not allow** users with a viewer role to delete other users' comments.

+5. **Recommendation Section**:
+   - **Allows** all users to view recommended videos based on their watch history.
+   - **Does not allow** users to disable the recommendation feature entirely.

+6. **Channel Information**:
+   - **Allows** users to view details about the channel, such as subscriber count and description.
+   - **Does not allow** users to edit channel information without proper permissions.

+Each requirement specifies what a specific component allows or does not allow for users in certain roles within the context of using the YouTube interface.

 ## ~Be conservative in what you send, be liberal in what you accept (Postel's Law)~

 Malicious actors exploit lax input validation to inject harmful code or manipulate protocols.